The professors in this program are wonderful. They make themselves available whenever you need...

 American education is a dynamic, sometimes cyclic, process.
 The origins, evolution, and realities of contemporary public and private schools are examined through critical reading of original documents.
 Visits to elementary or secondary classrooms in multicultural setting provide a strong link to the teacher's world.

-SPE 550 Foundations in Special Education (3 credits)
+SPE 550/600 Foundations and Critical Issues in Special Education (3 credits)

 This course is designed to provide teachers in training with an understanding of the exceptional child in various instructional settings.
 Students will be provided with an overview of Special Education with emphasis on historical and emerging perspectives.
 Topics to be examined will include types and natures of exceptionalities, legal and ethical responsibilities of teachers, least restrictive environment, various instructional settings, the inclusion of exceptional children in regular education, services and programs for the exceptional child.